the-events-calendar/event-tickets/readme.txt

 == Changelog ==

+= [4.0.4] 2015-12-23 =

+* Fix - Resolved issue with stock calculations on the Attendees report

 = [4.0.3] 2015-12-22 =

 * Tweak - Leverage the original_stock() method when rendering ticket availability to avoid funky math problems with different Event Tickets Plus commerce providers (Thank you liblogger for reporting this issue!)